-For the past 23 years, Ms. Alling has actively engaged in marine, environmental and closed system research and development projects.
+Abigail Alling has been actively engaged in marine, environmental and closed system research and development projects for the past 23 years.
 Presently, she is co-founder and CEO of Biosphere Foundation and its division, the Planetary Coral Reef Foundation (PCRF), a non-profit corporation dedicated to the study of Earth’s coral reef ecosystems.

 From 1991-1993, Ms. Alling was one of the eight “biospherians” to live for two years inside Biosphere 2, a 3.15 acre Laboratory for Global Ecology.
 Inside Biosphere 2, she served as the Scientific Chief for over sixty research projects.